fetchai/genesis-fetchhub/fetchhub-3/capricorn-migration.md

 You're now ready to restart your fully migrated node!

-> Caution!
+### Caution!

-> To avoid errors here, make sure to wait for a confirmation on Discord from me (@daeMOn) that the seeds are up and running.
+- To avoid errors here, make sure to wait for a confirmation on Discord from me (@daeMOn) that the seeds are up and running.
 Otherwise, unexpected startup errors might occur.

+- If you have set a halt-height in your FETCHD_HOME/config/app.toml earlier to stop your node, remember to retore it to `halt-height = 0` to allow your node to start!

 Run: